 In other news…

-Mark’s ‘audio odyssey’ Voices From The Peak – is out NOW on Talking Elephant Records, a double CD featuring Volumes 1-3.
+Vols 1-3 of Voices From The Peak – is out on Talking Elephant Records, a double CD featuring the first 3 chapters.

 On May 26th 2021, BBC One ‘Breakfast’ interviewed Mark on the newly named Seven Wonders of the UK.
-Click here to see feature.
+To see the feature, click here.

-2021 was the 90th anniversary of Derbyshire Life magazine.
-To celebrate, the magazine commissioned Mark to write a prose-poem for the county.
-The new work, which follows the river the length of the county from its source on Bleaklow to Derwent Mouth at Shardlow – appeared in July/August’s special anniversary edition.
+To celebrate the 90th anniversary of Derbyshire Life, the magazine commissioned Mark to write a prose-poem for the county.
+The new work, follows the River Derwent the length of Derbyshire from its source on Bleaklow to Derwent Mouth at Shardlow.

 When resident poet for London’s Regent’s Park, Mark explored what is meant by ‘common ground’ in 21st century Britain.
 For one of the park poems recorded live at Ronnie Scott’s, see: Whose Common Now?